jjjjjeb/5_hw_matplotlib_challenge/readme.md

 # Pymaceuticals

-This repo presents an analysis of sample data from a trial of cancer drugs on mice utilizing pandas & matplotlib.
+An analysis of sample data from a trial of cancer drugs on mice utilizing pandas & matplotlib.
 See the [jupyter notebook](./Pymaceuticals/Pymaceuticals.ipynb).

 ![Fig](./Pymaceuticals/MouseSurvivalRateLineGraph.png)